The Practitioner Difference

 ready for this work.

 DFW ranked #1 for corporate headquarters relocations between 2018 and 2024.
-The corporate-to-entrepreneur pipeline here is one of the most active in the country — which means a continuous supply of exactly the kind of client who already understands the value of operational systems but hasn't yet built one for their solo practice.
+The corporate-to-entrepreneur pipeline here is one of the most active in the country — which means a continuous supply of exactly the client who already understands operational systems but hasn't built one for their solo practice.

 I'm based in Frisco.
 I know this market.
-And nobody in it is doing what this practice does — AI-powered client operations built specifically for solopreneurs and micro-business owners, at a price point and scope that makes sense for a one-person operation.
+Nobody in it is doing what this practice does — AI-powered client operations built specifically for solopreneurs, at a price point that makes sense for a one-person operation.

 Not this